-proposed, such as diversity, efficiency, privacy, etc. Fairness is one of these critical issues.
+© 2023 Copyright held by the owner/author(s).
+1046-8188/2023/02-ART52 https://doi.org/10.1145/3547333 iplex been proposed, such as diversity, efficiency, privacy, and so on.
+Fairness is one of these critical issues.
 Recommender systems serve a resource allocation role in society by allocating information to users and exposure to items.
-Whether the allocation is fair can affect the personal experience and social good [77].
+Whether the allocation is fair can affect the personal experience and social good [73].